What it is: Jinzou Ningen Kikaider: The Animation

 • Release date: 2000

-The animation is notable not only for its narrative but also for its visual aesthetic.
+The animation is remarkable not only for its narrative but also for its visual aesthetic.
 The character designs are detailed and expressive, and the settings are richly crafted, creating an immersive environment that complements the plot.
 The soundtrack, composed by Kenji Kawai, is another highlight, with melodies that intensify the emotions of the scenes and help establish the tone of the series.
 The combination of all these elements results in an audiovisual experience that captivates and engages the viewer from beginning to end.